Honest comparison

 Hardware-level attacks

-Dedicated hardware wallets with secure element chips are designed to resist side-channel attacks (power analysis, glitching).
-SafeKeepVault runs on general-purpose hardware and does not have these protections.
-In practice, these attacks require sophisticated equipment and physical access to the device — they are not a realistic threat for the vast majority of users.
+Dedicated hardware wallets with secure element chips are designed to resist side-channel attacks (power analysis, glitching), and their keys never enter recoverable memory.
+SafeKeepVault runs on general-purpose hardware and does not have these protections — it is also, in principle, exposed to cold-boot / RAM-remanence attacks that read key material from memory immediately after a session.
+In practice these attacks require sophisticated equipment and physical access at or just after signing — they are not a realistic threat for the vast majority of users, but they are a real advantage of purpose-built hardware.

 A compromised host BIOS